Back to School: All About Buses

 To get started, you will enter your address and select the student’s grade.
 Slight adjustments continue to be made, so verify your bus and stop information ahead of the start of school.

 Please note: Special Education students DO NOT USE the bus route finder to view routes.
-A Transportation employee will contact you with bus stop information or visit Frequently Asked Questions for more information.
+A Transportation employee will contact you with bus stop information or visit Frequently Asked Questions for more details.

 Download the Here Comes the Bus app!